LeeHowes/CPP/executor_compromise_the_return.md

 ### Executors as Senders of Sub-executors

-In a great many interesting scenarios, a launched task needs to know something about the execution context on which it is executing.
-Perhaps the task needs to submit nested work to the same context, for instance.
-Exactly _which_ context an executor decides to schedule the work on can be entirely runtime dependent.
-For instance, a thread pool executor doesn't know _a priori_ on which thread it will schedule a task.
+In a great many interesting scenarios, a launched task needs to know something about the execution agent on which it is executing.
+Perhaps the task needs to submit nested work to be run on a similar agent, for instance.
+The exact characteristics of the agent an executor decides to schedule the work on (beyond those explicitly guaranteed by the executor) can be entirely runtime dependent.
+For instance, a thread pool executor doesn't know _a priori_ on which thread it will schedule a task, and that information could be critical for efficient scheduling of nested tasks or correct use of thread-specific state.

 In order to keep this information in-band, an Executor is a Sender whose `.submit(...)` member passes itself or some sub-executor through the value channel.
 In practice, a `Sender` returned from `.make_value_task(...)` will typically work like this: